apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 If multiple iterations are used, the bytecode hash of the first iteration is rehashed without the salt values.
 The final hash is converted to hex before comparing it to the database value.

 Database settings for this feature are available [here](Configuration-Properties-Common.html#database-settings) under the configuration key `cas.authn.jdbc.encode[0]`.
 Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.jdbc.encode[0]`.
+Password encoding  settings for this feature are available [here](Configuration-Properties-Common.html#password-encoding) under the configuration key `cas.authn.jdbc.encode[0]`.

 ```properties